yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-ddl.md

 ### Add a table to replication

-To ensure that data is protected at all times, set up replication on a new table _before_ starting any workload.
+To potentially avoid a full copy, set up replication on a new table _before_ starting any workload.

 {{<tip>}}
 Before adding a table to replication in YugabyteDB Anywhere, refer to [Order of operations](#order-of-operations) for your setup.